 Best practice for disaster recovery cases is to have 2 identical set-ups in 2 different data centers, so each of them can run the workloads of the customer without any performance degradation.

-In case you are using a backup solution with a client/server architecture, e.g. Veeam, R1 Soft, Bacula, Acronis, etc. Customers can encapsulate the backup target (aka backup repository) in a VM on top of a StorPool cluster.
+Users of a backup solution with a client/server architecture, such as Veeam, R1 Soft, Bacula, or Acronis, can encapsulate the backup target (aka backup repository) in a VM on top of a StorPool cluster.
 This means you’re virtualizing the target side of the backup service.

 A virtualized backup target has several benefits over a physical server backup target: